isomerpages/govtech-corp/media/technews/_posts/2018-08-07-post-5 National Projects For 1 Smart Nation.md

 government, businesses and Singaporeans.
 Prime Minister Lee Hsien Loong has called the NDI the “cornerstone of Singapore’s Smart Nation vision”.</p>
 <p>Singpass and MyInfo are two critical elements of the NDI framework.
 Most
-Singaporeans are already familiar with SingPass—the secure online portal through which they can transact with government agencies.
-This year, the SingPass Mobile app will be launched with a two-factor authentication protocol to allow citizens to transact on-the-go via their mobile phones.</p>
+Singaporeans are already familiar with Singpass—the secure online portal through which they can transact with government agencies.
+This year, the Singpass Mobile app will be launched with a two-factor authentication protocol to allow citizens to transact on-the-go via their mobile phones.</p>
 <p>To further enhance the convenience of transactions, MyInfo—a consent-based
 digital platform for citizen data management—has been developed so that users need only provide their personal information to the government once.
-Thereafter, with their authorisation, they will be able to extend the use of that information to other approved public and private sector agencies.
+Thereafter, with their authourisation, they will be able to extend the use of that information to other approved public and private sector agencies.
 With MyInfo, e-transaction forms can be filled in with a click, thus reducing hassle and the likelihood of errors.</p>
 <div class="isomer-image-wrapper">